 begins.
 Head north along

-Switchback Hill, then climb Scurvy Mountain to a truly spectacular
+across and down Switchback Hill then climb Scurvy Mountain to

-alternative trail which leaves Windy Bill Saddle and heads toward
+Windy Bill Saddle before Switchback Hill (waypoint 7DD0) and heads toward

 Junction Mountain is just as good as the regular route.
 The only

-the climb up to Scurvy Mouuntain is overgrown and difficult to follow
+the climb up to Scurvy Mountain is overgrown and difficult to follow